Iraqi invasion of Kuwait: Kuwaiti resistance

 By August 1990, the resistance movement was receiving support from the U.S. government in the form of intelligence, materials, and other types of covert assistance.
 Both the CIA and the U.S. Green Berets were involved.
 The U.S. government, however, would neither confirm nor deny its support of the resistance on record.
 On the topic of the resistance, President Bush stated, "... in a broad way I support the Kuwaiti underground.
 I support anybody that can add a hand in restoring legitimacy there to Kuwait and to getting the Iraqis out of Kuwait."
 Operation Desert Storm, which included U.S. forces, also aided the resistance movement out of its base in Taif, Saudi Arabia.

 The Kuwaiti government went into exile in Taif and supported the resistance movement from there.
 The exiled Kuwaiti government explicitly supported the resistance and commented on its strategies.
 Although Iraqi forces curtailed almost all forms of communication within and outside the country, the resistance movement managed to smuggle satellite phones across the Saudi Arabian border in order to establish a line of communication with the exiled Kuwaiti government in Taif, Saudi Arabia.
 Kuwaitis also printed informational pamphlets and distributed them to other citizens.
 This was especially important because the flow of information was severely restricted in Kuwait during the occupation; radio channels played transmissions from Baghdad and many Kuwaiti TV channels were shut down.
 A resistance newspaper titled Sumoud al-Sha'ab (Steadfastness of the People) was printed and circulated in secret.
 Informational pamphlets became one of the only sources of news from the outside world.
 Foreigners and Kuwaitis of different genders and classes participated in the resistance, breaking down Kuwait's traditional social barriers.
-Ahmed ar-Rahmi, a lieutenant colonel in the Kuwaiti army, stated, "In Kuwait, everyone from children to old men resisted.
-There were no Kuwaiti puppets which Iraq could use to form a Government."